DETAILED ACTION

 Regarding claim 4, meeting the limitations of claim 1 above, Tan further discloses that the threshold fraction is about 15% (e.g. ¶19; “15%”).

-Regarding claim 5, meeting the limitations of claim 1 above, Tan further discloses in which the processor is further configured to: detect, from the patient input, whether a sudden onset event occurred before a determination that the heart rate exceeded the high threshold heart rate (e.g. ¶19), and in which, responsive to a detection of such a sudden onset event, the previous ECG peak amplitude is determined from the ECG values stored in the memory fewer than 30 minutes prior to the determination that the heart rate exceeds the high threshold heart rate (e.g. ¶19).
+Regarding claim 5, meeting the limitations of claim 1 above, Tan further discloses in which the processor is further configured to: detect, from the patient input, whether a sudden onset event occurred before a determination that the heart rate exceeded the high threshold heart rate (e.g. ¶19), and in which, responsive to a detection of the sudden onset event, the previous ECG peak amplitude is determined from the ECG values stored in the memory fewer than 30 minutes prior to the determination that the heart rate exceeds the high threshold heart rate (e.g. ¶19).

-Regarding claim 8, meeting the limitations of claim 1 above, Tan further discloses in which the processor is further configured to: detect, from the patient input, whether a sudden onset event occurred before a determination that the heart rate exceeded the high threshold heart rate, and when the sudden onset event is not detected, the previous ECG peak amplitude is determined from the ECG values stored in the memory at least 30 minutes prior to the determination that the heart rate exceeds the high threshold heart rate (e.g. ¶19; “adjacent peaks”).
+Regarding claim 8, meeting the limitations of claim 1 above, Tan further discloses in which the processor is further configured to: detect, from the patient input, whether a sudden onset event occurred before a determination that the heart rate exceeded the high threshold heart rate, and responsive to the sudden onset event not being detected, the previous ECG peak amplitude is determined from the ECG values stored in the memory at least 30 minutes prior to the determination that the heart rate exceeds the high threshold heart rate (e.g. ¶19; “adjacent peaks”).

 Claim(s) 6-7 and 9-11 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Tan in view of Volpe as applied to claims 1-5 and 8 above, and further in view of Kim et al. (U.S. Pat.
 7,702,384 hereinafter “Kim”).